Sialitech/label-siali/docs/source/tags/ranker.md

 type: tags
 order: 420
 meta_title: Ranker Tag for Model Ranking
-meta_description: Customize Label Studio with the Ranker tag to rank the predictions from different models to rank model quality in your machine learning and data science projects.
+meta_description: Customize Siali Label with the Ranker tag to rank the predictions from different models to rank model quality in your machine learning and data science projects.
 ---

 The `Ranker` tag is used to rank the results from models.
 This tag uses the "prediction" field from a labeling task instead of the "data" field to display content for labeling on the interface.
 Carefully structure your labeling tasks to work with this tag.
 See [import pre-annotated data](../guide/predictions.html).